13 Ways to Inspire and Engage Younger Donors in 2024

 Millennial and Generation Z donors want to feel included, recognized, and empowered by the nonprofits they support.
 They expect modern, mobile friendly websites with top-notch security and multiple ways to donate, from peer-to-peer fundraising campaigns to cryptocurrency donations.

-The Giving Block’s nonprofit fundraising solution supports P2P fundraisers, credit cards, stock and cryptocurrency donations.
-With plenty of additional features and integrations that make your team’s workflow seamless, you can spend less time on admin tasks and more time inspiring the next generation of donors.
+The Giving Block’s nonprofit fundraising solution supports crypto, stock, and DAF donations, as well as a peer-to-peer fundraising platform.
+With plenty of additional features and integrations that make your team’s workflow seamless, you can spend less time on admin tasks and more time raising more from the next generation of donors.

 | Reading Time: